22sunm50/UCLA-Dining-YELP/README.md

 3. Frontend and backend of search feature.
 4. Frontend additions to Navigration/Header Bar.
 5. Frontend additions to Calorie Counter.

-Michelle Sun
-1. Frontend and connected to Backend for Login/Registration Page
-2. Frontend and connected to Backend for Main Page (including the Search Bar)
-3. Frontend for Comments Page
-4. Frontend for Post Page

 Faith Nguyen
 1. Frontend and connected to Backend for Comments Page